C9 Entertainment

-The company was a subsidiary of Claire's Korea, parent company of Cloud9, Guerisson, and Lensnine (until 2018).

-The company is home to artists including Younha, Doko, CIX, Cignature (under the sub-label J9 Entertainment), and Epex.

 History

 In 2012, C9 was previously founded as a one-man agency of singer Younha named Wealive and later the one-man agency signed a partnership with hip-hop label Alive.
 In July 2015, Wealive-Alive merged with indie label Realive and then officially launched their company, C9 Entertainment.

 In 2016, C9 Entertainment merged with GG Entertainment which manages Eugene, Lee See Eun, and Jung Ui Chul.
-They also signed partnership with Benq Korea on their gaming brand, Zowie.
+They also signed a partnership with Benq Korea on their gaming brand, Zowie.
 In the same year, soloist Juniel signed C9 Entertainment.

 In March 2017, C9 moved their office from Gangnam to a new building in Mapo.

 In August 2017, C9 Entertainment debuted their first girl group Good Day.
-All the members (except Chaesol) was previously introduced to media during 2016 C9's trainees showcase.
+All the members (except Chaesol) were previously introduced to media during 2016 C9's trainees showcase.